evanmarshall-dev/fireship.io_git_course/README.md

   - If you want to create a branch run `git branch new-branch-name`.

   - If you want to delete a branch run `git branch -d new-branch-name`.
 If you use a `-D` when you run the branch deletion then it will delete the branch even if there is changes on it and it has been merged into the main branch.

+### Git Checkout

+- Just creating the branch does not move you into the created branch.
+To do this you need to run `git checkout branch-name`.

+- You can commit the changes and the branch to the remote repo by running `git commit -am "Your commit message here."`.

+- If you switch back to the main branch prior to merging then the code you created on the branch will disappear.

+- If you are on the main branch and you want to both create a new branch and checkout the new branch in one command you would run `git checkout -b new-branch-name`.